 So, without any further delay, let’s get started with the top 10 alternatives to the default Linux Terminal emulator and the reasons you should opt for them.

 You can also see: 8 Best Virtual online Linux terminals

 GNOME Terminal emulator for Linux

-The first one in the list is GNOME Terminal for Linux, which is a default Terminal emulator for most GNOME desktop environment out there, and it can also be installed on any Linux distribution if you are currently not enjoying the best of it.
-GNOME Terminal has support for colourful text, and new Terminal instances can be opened in separate tabs for an efficient workflow.
+The first one in the list is GNOME Terminal for Linux, which is a default Terminal emulator for most GNOME desktop environments out there, and it can also be installed on any Linux distribution if you are currently not enjoying the best of it.
+GNOME Terminal has support for colorful text, and new Terminal instances can be opened in separate tabs for an efficient workflow.

 Gnome-terminal installation command:

 sudo apt-get update sudo apt-get install gnome-terminal